A Duke Anthropologist Takes on the Politics of the Itaipu Dam

 Q: How did you first begin working on issues related to the Itaipu Dam?

-I went to Paraguay thinking that I’d study the effects of globalization, but everyone around me kept talking about water and energy—and they kept telling me that should study that.
+I went to Paraguay thinking that I’d study the effects of globalization, but everyone around me kept talking about water and energy—and they kept telling me that I should study that.

 I’m an anthropologist—we’re supposed to listen to people, and it turns out that Paraguayans were right: their water and energy situation is really important.